Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

 where $p: \pt \rightarrow B\G_m$ is the usual atlas so that $p^*$ is the forgetful functor.
 A map of graded chain complexes is a \emph{pro-graded isomorphism} if it is an isomorphism on $n$th graded parts for all $n$. \end{defn}

-\begin{rmk} We briefly remark on the necessity of this formalism.
-Let $p: \pt \rightarrow B\G_m$ be the standard atlas; the pullback (forgetful functor) $p^*$ does not commute with limits since the category $\QCoh(B\G_m)$ cannot differentiate between certain direct sums and direct products.
+\begin{rmk} We require this formalism for the following reason.
+Let $p: \pt \rightarrow B\G_m$ be the standard atlas; the pullback (forgetful functor) $p^*$ does not commute with limits since the category $\QCoh(B\G_m)$ cannot differentiate between direct sums and direct products across different weights.
 In particular, objects of $\QCoh(B\G_m)$ are $\mathbb{Z}$-graded chain complexes, which are equal to the direct sum of their homogeneous pieces\footnote{To see this, note that objects of $\QCoh(B\G_m)$ are chain complexes which are $\OO(\G_m)$-coalgebras, i.e. equipped with a map $V \rightarrow V \otimes_k k[z,z^{-1}]$.
-In particular, tensors have finite rank, so any vector can only have finitely many homogeneous parts.}.
-For example, completing $\{0\} \subset \mathbb{A}^1/\G_m$ (under the usual scaling action),
+In particular, tensors have finite rank, so any vector can only have finitely many homogeneous parts.}. \end{rmk}

-This presents a problem when we try to compare two topological vector spaces using a grading on their underlying vector spaces.